 A brittle, often crystalline, glasslike mineral found In a variety of colors.
 The most precious variety, used as a gem, is of a deep red.

-Garnet (PYc-15), formerly steel diesel yacht Caritas, was built in 1925 by Krupp Iron Works, Kiel, Germany; purchased 1 December 1941 from Mr. J. Perch Bartram of New York; converted to a coastal patrol yacht by Robert Jacobs Co., Inc., New York; commissioned 4 July 1942, Comdr.
+Caritas -- a steel-hulled diesel yacht built in 1925 at Kiel, Germany, by Krupp Iron Works -- was purchased by the Navy on 1 December 1941 from Mr. J. Perch Bartram of New York, N.Y.; classified as a converted yacht, patrol vessel (coastal), PYc-15, and renamed Garnet; was convertedat the yard of Robert Jacobs Co., Inc., New York; and commissioned on 4 July 1942, Cmdr.
 Donald D. Murray in command.

-She returned to San Pedro, Calif., 15 November and decommissioned there 29 December 1945.
-She was delivered to the Maritime Commission for disposal 20 February 1947 and was sold 10 June to Mr. I. W. Lambert, Baltimore, Md.
+Garnet returned to San Pedro, Calif., on 15 November 1945 and was decommissioned there four days after Christmas, on 29 December 1945.
+Delivered to the Maritime Commission for disposal on 20 February 1947, the veteran of Pacific patrol duty was sold on 10 June 1947 to Mr. I. W. Lambert of Baltimore, Maryland.